elizabethvg11/Basicautomation01/README.md

 # Basicautomation01
 Selenium Academy Basic Course Selenium w/ Java

-Heelo , this is the Basic Course of Selenium, Thanks!
+Hello , this is the Basic Course of Selenium, Thanks!

+Hello man, I am using Selenium with Java